 Pope brings message of love to Korea

-Pope brings message of love to KoreaPope Francis will pay a visit to Korea to conduct a dedication mass and a beatification on August 15 in Daegu.
-He will also visit the sacred grounds of the Haemi, a religious site in Seosan, Chungcheongnam-do (South Chungcheong Province), among other things.
-The beatification will be for Paul Yoon Ji-chung (1759-1791), the first Korean martyr, and 123 other martyrs.
+Pope brings message of love to KoreaPope Francis paid a visit to Korea to conduct a dedication mass and a beatification on August 15 in Daejeon.
+He visited the sacred grounds of the Haemi, a religious site in Seosan, Chungcheongnam-do (South Chungcheong Province), among other things.
+The beatification was for Paul Yoon Ji-chung (1759-1791), the first Korean martyr, and 123 other martyrs.